Halshka Hulevychivna: Before 1615

-Yelyzaveta (also known under the Polonized name Halshka, shortened form of Helzhbeta) Hulevychivna came from the influential Hulevych noble family of Nowina coat of arms, known since the 15th century, whose representatives held various positions in Volhynia and other lands of the Polish–Lithuanian Commonwealth.
+Known under the Polish name Halszka, Hulevychivna came from the influential Hulevych noble family of the Polish Nowina coat of arms, known since the 15th century, whose representatives held various positions in Volhynia and other lands of the Polish–Lithuanian Commonwealth.
 The family reached high church positions and owned numerous settlements.
-They probably originated from Galicia.
+They may have originated from Galicia.

 The grandfather of Halshka Hulevychivna, Fedir (Theodosius) Hulevych, was a Volhynian Orthodox bishop of Lutsk and Ostroh, and had five sons.
 Halshka's father, Vasyl Hulevych of Zaturtsi, served as deputy starost of Volodymyr and wojski of Volhynia.
 From his three marriages, except Halshka, he had sons Andrii, Mykhailo, Vasyl and Benedict, and daughters Maria and Anna.
-Halshka was probably born in the village Zaturtsi in Volhynia, which was the property of her father, in the 1570s.
+Halszka was probably born in the village Zaturtsi in Volhynia, which was the property of her father, in the 1570s.

-In 1594 Halshka married Kryshtof Pociej, who was the son of Hypatius Pociej, land judge (1580–1588) and castellan (1588–1593) of Berestya, who after 1593 served as Orthodox bishop of Volodymyr and Berestya and became one of the main initiators of the Union of Berestya, later becoming the Uniate Metropolitan of Kyiv.
-After the early death of her husband, Halshka Hulevychivna raised her daughter Kateryna, who in 1615 was married to Orsha khorunzhy named Mikołaj Mleczko.
+In 1594 Halszka married Krzysztof Pociej, who was the son of Hypatius Pociej, land judge (1580–1588) and castellan (1588–1593) of Berestya, who after 1593 served as Orthodox bishop of Volodymyr and Berestya and became one of the main initiators of the Union of Berestya, later becoming the Uniate Metropolitan of Kyiv.
+After the early death of her husband, Halszka Hulevychivna raised her daughter Kateryna, who in 1615 was married to Orsza khorunzhy named Mikołaj Mleczko.

 In 1601/1602 Halshka married for a second time to Stefan Lozka, Marshal of Mozyr.
-Halshka at that time was about 30 years old; Stefan was 60.
+Halszka at that time was about 30 years old; Stefan was 60.
 The couple had a son, Mykhailo, and lived in a family estate in Kyiv's Podil, not far from the city hall.